kabuto-mk7/PythonDiscordBot/README.md

 * Learning optimization techniques for performance
 * Running a always-on service (server hosting)

+## Invite the bot to your server!

+Open <a href="https://discord.com/api/oauth2/authorize?client_id=943455457387888650&permissions=8&scope=bot">this link</a> to invite the bot to your personal discord server.

 ## Features

 Here is a full list of commands this bot currently supports